artificialair/class-portfolio/README.md

-This is a class portfolio for my MTL 2010 class
+This is a class portfolio for my MTL 2010 class\n
 If you know me as artificialair, **please leave**, thank you!